MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 All steps must be completed to successfully upgrade to the new Teams.

-#### Option A: Download and install new Teams for a single computer
+#### Option 1A: Download and install new Teams for a single computer

 To install new Teams on a single computer with many users, follow these steps: